Article Image

 Higher authority and status

-It represents career progression which is crucial for maintaining employee motivation, productivity, and a sense of recognition within the public service system.
+Career progression is crucial for maintaining employee motivation, productivity, and a sense of recognition within the public service system.

 1. Seniority-Based Promotion